Jeremycouturier/Investment/README.md

 - Choose a future expected return for the asset in column ```G```.
 For a $7$% return, give $1.07$.
 - Use columns ```H``` to ```BR``` to indicate the country weight of each asset.
 Gold is treated as a country.

 A value of $0$ is assumed for a cell left empty.
-If your own gold, put it in the stocks/ETF section and write $100$ in column ```AZ``` at the corresponding row (because column ```AZ``` corresponds to the country gold).
+If you invest in gold, put it in the stocks/ETF section and write $100$ in column ```AZ``` at the corresponding row (because column ```AZ``` corresponds to the country gold).
 For stocks, bonds, gold and cash, historical average returns can be used to try to infer future returns.
 For cryptocurrencies, we are all quite blind.
 Skip columns ```H``` to ```BR``` if you are uninterested in the geographical distribution of your portfolio.

 - Use rows ```4``` to ```26``` for stocks, ETF and gold.